Survival Skills & Strategies

 It can, at times, help us to literally move mountains to remove ourselves and those we love from peril.

 For those of us who have experienced abuse, it can also ruin our health.
-We can end up with health concerns like complex PTSD (C-PTSD), auto-immune disorders, and cardio-vascular problems.
+We can end up with health concerns like complex PTSD (C-PTSD), auto-immune disororders, and cardio-vascular problems.

-We can all learn from Oprah’s advice to kids and their parents today about how to deal with bullies.
+We can all learn from Oprah’s advice to kids and their parents today about how to deal with bullies and child molesters.

 • Molesters don’t choose their victims at random.